 Figure 4.
-HU values and pigments density expressed in g/cm3 for all the detected pigments on the wooden tablets.
+HU values and density expressed in g/cm3 for all the detected pigments on the wooden tablets.

-However, even if some materials have similar density values, they differ for HU ones.
-This experimental evidence is an added value provided by MSCT technique.
-For example, cinnabar and red lead have both density but HU values of 8.2 HU and about 1500 HU, respectively.
-Similarly, azurite and malachite have density values of 3.8 g/cm3, but different HU values (356 HU vs 674 HU).
-In this case, however, the observed differences are probably due to the inhomogeneities of the pigment layer, which measure less than 0.6 mm (CT slice thickness).
-Azurite is less opaque than malachite and probably an area with less concentration of azurite was measured.
+However, some materials of equal density have different HU values.
+This experimental evidence demonstrates an added value provided by MSCT technique.
+For example, cinnabar and red lead have the same density, but their radiodensities are 8.2 HU and about 1500 HU, respectively.
+Similarly, azurite and malachite both have a density of 3.8 g/cm3, but they have different radiodensities (356 and 674 HU, respectively).
+In this case, however, the observed differences were probably due to inhomogeneities in the pigment layer measuring less than 0.6 mm (less than the CT slice thickness).
+Azurite is less opaque than malachite, and it is probable that the concentration of azurite in its measured area was less than the corresponding concentration of malachite.

-Finally, an MSCT drawback must be outlined.
-The estimated HU madder lake values are not realistic, and this can be explained considering the mechanisms underlying the functioning of MSCT technique.
-Attenuation coefficients values are affected by the weight of absorption and scattering processes of the incident radiation.
-At the X-ray energy used in our CT investigation, equal to 120 keV, a competition between Compton scattering (incoherent scattering, for Z less than 20) and photoelectric absorption, (that increases for Z>20), occurs.
+Finally, a drawback of MSCT must be mentioned.
+The estimated HU values of madder lake are not realistic, and this can be explained by considering the underlying mechanisms of the MSCT technique.
+Attenuation coefficient values are affected by the absorption and scattering of the incident radiation.
+At the X-ray energy level used in our CT investigation, 120 keV, a competition between Compton scattering (which results in incoherent scattering for elements of Z<20) and photoelectric absorption (which increases for Z>20) occurs.
 Thus, the influence of these mechanisms seems relevant when considering organic pigments such as madder lake.
-We also evidence that the madder lake value is invalidated by the presence of calcium sulphate hydrate (Bologna plaster) used during the sample preparation, which has a density value of around 2.9 g/cm3.
+The madder lake value was also invalidated by the presence of calcium sulphate hydrate (Bologna plaster), which was used during the sample preparation and has a density of around 2.9 g/cm3.

-In this work, we have chosen medical VRT filters calibrated on the human body and characterised by density values such as those of the materials specimens investigated.
-In the upper panel of Fig. 5 is shown a virtual map of all the materials present on the samples.
-This map is obtained using skin and bone VRT filters, which allow dividing the sample into white areas (pigments based on lead and mercury); blue colour zones (wood) and peach colour zones (linen canvas and organic substances).
-The second filter used, bones filter, highlights pigments only (bottom panel of Fig. 5), especially those with densitometric HU values more near bone HU value (+1000 HU) (see also Table 1).
+In this work, we chose medical VRT filters calibrated on the human body that include density values similar to those of the investigated materials.
+The upper panel of Figure 5 shows a virtual map of all of the materials present on the samples.
+This map was obtained using skin and bone VRT filters, which divide the sample into white zones (pigments based on lead and mercury), blue zones (wood) and peach zones (linen canvas and organic substances).
+The second filter that was used, a bone filter, highlights the pigments only (bottom panel of Figure 5), especially those with densitometric HU values closest to the HU value of bone (+1000 HU) (see also Table 1).